CLI Guide

 Improve a profile

 gaze refine-face <name>Use this if recognition is inconsistent in dim light or side angles.
+This also captures and adds missing camera spectra (e.g. adding IR captures to an RGB-only face profile if an IR camera was configured after initial enrollment).

 List, rename, and remove